 There have been wide-spread reports in the media about the impacts on children during the covid19 school closures.
 Some reports have suggested that students have been heavily affected while others are suggesting that the impacts have not been as detrimental to our children’s educational progress.

 With so many voices and opinions expressed it’s certainly hard to differentiate truth from fiction with regards to what’s happening with our children’s education and the actual impact of school closures.
+According to a study by the university of newcastle the impacts have not been as bad as people are being led to believe on average.

 But let’s break it down a little further to get a better understanding of who has and hasn’t been affected.